Key points:

 Expansion mostly modest

-Woodside has thus far mostly avoided the traditional Aussie disease of aggressive, overly-ambitious, ego-driven overseas expansion that so many other companies have fallen for – paying too much at the tops of booms, usually on debt, then writing off most or all of it when the booms inevitably collapse.
+Woodside has thus far mostly avoided the traditional Aussie disease of aggressive, overly-ambitious, ego-driven overseas expansion that so many other companies have fallen for – paying too much at the tops of booms, usually with debt, then writing off most or all of it when the booms inevitably collapse.
 This disease has afflicted a large number of Aussie companies over many years.

-Woodside’s 2024 deal to buy and develop the Tellurian LNG project in the Gulf of Mexico appears not overly ambitions, and looks to be along the lines of the Woodside’s tried and tested joint-venture vertically-integrated operating model.
+Woodside’s 2024 deal to buy and develop the Tellurian LNG project in the Gulf of Mexico appears not overly ambitious, and looks to be along the lines of the Woodside’s tried and tested joint-venture vertically-integrated operating model.

-On the other hand, its 2004 deal to spend A$4b diversifying into ammonia in Texas appears to be purely for optics – to create the impression of diversifying away from fossil fuels.
+On the other hand, its deal to spend A$4b diversifying into ammonia in Texas appears to be purely for optics – to create the impression of diversifying away from fossil fuels.
 The size is relatively minor, and I would not be surprised to see it quietly sold off when the media spotlight moves on.

 Debt reasonable

 On the debt side, leverage has averaged around 40% in the recent decade.
-This may be modest for industrial companies, but probably on the high side for commodities producers with high fixed costs like Woodside.
+This may be modest for industrial companies, but probably on the high side for commodities producers with high fixed cost structures like Woodside.
 On the plus side, the company has always been careful with capital, as it has always been the junior partner to global oil/gas giants who have put in most of the cash for development.

 Management a plus